betaflight/betaflight.com/docs/development/API/Dshot.md

 Telemetry information can be different things, for example the temperature of the ESC, or the eRPM with which the motor is spinning, current draw and voltage.

-> **CAUTION**: Keep in mind that ESC telemetry is not [bidirectional Dshot](#bidirectional-dshot) and the communication is way too slow for RPM filtering to work properly.
+> **CAUTION**: Keep in mind that ESC telemetry is not [bidirectional DShot](#bidirectional-dshot) and the communication is way too slow for RPM filtering to work properly.

 ### Hardware compatibility

 ESC telemetry requires a **separate wire** to transmit information back to the flight-controller.
 It is generally only available on KISS and BLHELI_32 ESC’s.
 The wire to the flight-controller can be shared between multiple ESC’s and is connected to the TX pin (for half duplex communication) of an otherwise unused UART.

 :::info
-EDT (Extended Dshot Telemetry) is the replacement for ESC telemetry.
-EDT does not require extra wiring and is available for 8bit and 32bit ESCs
+EDT (Extended DShot Telemetry) is the replacement for ESC telemetry.
+EDT does not require extra wiring, and is available for 8 bit and 32 bit ESCs
 :::

 ### Which telemetry data is there?